optakt/optakt.github.io/content/knowledge/cadence.md

 ### FungibleToken

 The `Flow Fungible Token` standard is defined in [0xf233dcee88fe0abe](https://flowscan.org/contract/A.f233dcee88fe0abe.FungibleToken) for the mainnet.
-It defines the `FungibleToken` contract interaface, to which all fungible token contracts need to conform to.
+It defines the `FungibleToken` contract interface, to which all fungible token contracts need to conform to.

 The `Vault` resource is also defined in the same contract, which is the resource that each account needs to have in storage in order to own tokens.

-Resources and interfaces defined here allow sending and receiving of tokens peer-to-peer, by withdrawing tokens from one users `Vault` and depositing them to another user's `Vault.`
+Resources and interfaces defined here allow sending and receiving of tokens peer-to-peer, by withdrawing tokens from one user's `Vault` and depositing them to another user's `Vault.`

 ### FlowToken